cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -w, --watcher [{update,update-all}]
+  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -w, --watcher [{update,update-all,upgrade-all,force-update-all}]
-                         invoke an specific Mlog Watcher operation on the compiled mlog code (default: update) update      send the mlog code to the selected processor update-all  update all compatible processors on the map with new code --watcher-version {v0,v1}
+                         invoke an specific Mlog Watcher operation on the compiled mlog code (default: update) update           send it to the selected processor update-all       send it to processors with the exact same version on the active map upgrade-all      send it to processors with the same or lower version on the active map force-update-all send it to processors matching program ID (regardless of the version) --watcher-version {v0,v1}
                          specifies the version of the Mlog Watcher mod --watcher-port {0..65535}